Menu

 Introduction

 The Pet Professional Guild (PPG) believes that all cats have an intrinsic right to be treated humanely, to have each of their individual needs met, and to live in safe, enriched environments free from pain, force, and fear.
-Scratching is a natural feline behavior.
-Declawing cats for owner convenience or in an attempt to protect property, people, and other pets is both inhumane and unnecessary given that there are highly effective alternatives available to manage the behavior more appropriately and less intrusively.
-Studies have also shown that declawing a cat increases the risks of behavior problems, such as house soiling, biting, and aggression.
+Scratching is a natural feline behaviour.
+Declawing cats for owner convenience or in an attempt to protect property, people, and other animals is both inhumane and unnecessary given that there are highly effective alternatives available to manage the behavior more appropriately and less intrusively.
+Studies have also shown that declawing a cat increases the risks of behavior problems, such as house soiling, biting, and aggression, and can also result in chronic neuropathic pain.

 Feline Behavioral Considerations

 Cats use their claws to defend themselves, balance, climb, and hunt (Bahr, 2017).
 Cats also scratch to communicate (by leaving scent and visual marks), remove old nail sheaths, display assertiveness in view of less assertive cats, stretch and exercise their forelegs, and express excitement (Grier & Peterson, 2005).
-Rodan and Heath (2016) characterize scratching as a normal cat behavior that is undesirable to cat owners (e.g. when household items such as furniture, carpets, rugs etc. are preferred outlets for the behavior), as opposed to a “problem behavior.”
-This important distinction emphasizes the need for greater owner education in terms of redirecting the behavior and/or modifying the cat’s environment to encourage the scratching of items cat owners deem appropriate, such as customized scratch posts.
+Rodan and Heath (2016) characterize scratching as a normal cat behavior that is undesirable to cat owners (e.g. when household items such as furniture, carpets, rugs etc. are preferred outlets for the behaviour), as opposed to a “problem behaviour.”
+This important distinction emphasises the need for greater owner education in terms of redirecting the behavior and/or modifying the cat’s environment to encourage the scratching of items cat owners deem appropriate, such as customised scratch posts.

 What Is “Declawing”?